hoangduytran/blender-manual/manual/editors/nla/editing/strip.rst

    :Menu:      :menuselection:`Strip --> Make Single User`
    :Shortcut:  :kbd:`U`

-This tool ensures that none of the selected strips use an action which is also used by any other strips.
+Duplicates actions where necessary so that each selected strip has its own action that's not used by any others.
+This way, you can edit the keyframes in the selected strips knowing that you won't affect any other part of the animation.

 .. note::